Courtland High School

 Courtland High School is a public high school located in Spotsylvania County, Virginia.
-Founded in 1980, Courtland currently has 1,174 students (2021-2022 school year).
+Founded in 1980, Courtland currently has 1,174 students (2021–2022 school year).

 History

 Courtland High School was founded in 1980 as Spotsylvania County's second public high school, after Spotsylvania High School.
 Courtland High school got a new renovation in 2019, this renovation included renewing the office to look more modern and replacing the football field to a new blue field.
 The renovation also updated the stairwells to improve the look.

 Academics

 The school has good academics in terms of preparing students for advanced education.
 They have a 96% graduation rate and 39% of students participate in AP courses.
 As for students who go onto have higher education 63% of graduates pursue college or a technical degree.

 Students by ethnicity

-The diversity of the student population is 59% White, 18% Black, 15% Hispanic, 2% Asian.
+The diversity of the student population is 18% White, 59% Black, 15% Hispanic, 2% Asian.

 Athletics

 Courtland has won the following state championships: